daxmore/midnight-blog/client/README.md

 ## 🚧 Current Status

-Midnight Blog is currently implemented as a frontend-only application that simulates backend functionality through client-side storage mechanisms.
-It uses browser storage APIs (localStorage/sessionStorage) to persist data across sessions.
+Midnight Blog is now implemented as a full-stack application using the MERN (MongoDB, Express.js, React, Node.js) stack.
+It uses a MongoDB database for persistent data storage and a Node.js/Express.js backend for API services.

 ### Roadmap

 - [ ] Add user profile customization
 - [ ] Implement dark/light theme toggle
-- [ ] Integrate with a real backend API
 - [ ] Add comment moderation features
 - [ ] Implement search functionality
+- [ ] Implement an admin panel for content and user management.

 ## 👥 Contributing